pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

-# Dependencies
+# Tanzu Build Service Dependencies

+This topic tells you about Tanzu Build Service dependencies.

 > **Important** Ubuntu Bionic will stop receiving support in April 2023.
 The
 > Bionic stack is deprecated and will be removed in a future release.
 > VMware recommends that you migrate builds to Jammy stacks.
 >For Tanzu Application Platform v1.5 and later, the default stack for Tanzu
 > Build Service is Jammy.

-This topic describes how Tanzu Build Service uses and installs dependencies.

 To build OCI images, Tanzu Build Service has the following dependencies: Cloud Native [Buildpacks](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/index.html),